nalamap/nalamap/docs/geocoding-osm-geometry-filtering.md

 When users query for "highways" or "roads", they expect actual road segments (ways), not point infrastructure.
 The geometry filtering system ensures this by:

-1. **Query-time filtering**: Excluding unwanted element types from Overpass queries
+1. **Query-time filtering**: Excluding unwanted element types from Overpass queries (e.g., exclude nodes for highway queries)
-2. **Result-time filtering**: Filtering out unwanted elements from query results
+2. **Result-time filtering**: Filtering out unwanted elements from query results (e.g., exclude nodes and excluded tag values)
+3. **GeoJSON geometry filtering**: Excluding unwanted GeoJSON geometry types (e.g., exclude Polygon geometries for highway queries, keeping only LineString)

 ## How It Works